gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 ```

-Using reflection all previous singleton implementaitons can be broken
+Using reflection all previous singleton implementation can be broken

 ```java
 import java.lang.reflect.Constructor;